herbert-50/SSE-One/README.md

 # SSE-One
 A plugin for VCV Rack 2

-It contains just one module - a sequence - at the moment.
+It contains just one module - a sequencer - at the moment.

 More modules will follow, if I need them.